BermanLaboratory/ROI_Identification_Using_TransMIL/docs/README.md

 ROI Identification From Whole Slide Images Using Correlated Multi Instance Learning
 ==============================

-Mutli Instance Learning is a type of machine learning technique in which the model receives a set of instances as a single bag and each bag has an label associated with it.
+Multi Instance Learning is a type of machine learning technique in which the model receives a set of instances as a single bag and each bag has an label associated with it.
+Multi Instance Learning helps is solving the weakly supervised classification problems.

+[TransMIL](https://arxiv.org/abs/2106.00908) has been used in this project.
+TransMIL takes into account the correlation between various instances of the whole slide image.

 ## Running the model:
-All the file paths and setting for the model can be modified through the [configuration file]().
+All the file paths and settings for the model can be modified through the [configuration file](src/config/bermanlab.yaml).
-The mode to train and test can be changed throught the file.

-Parameters required for training:

-If the number of patches selected for each image are of different number, only batch size of one works.
-The Batch size can be increased in case the number  of patches for each image are same.

-Parameters required for testing:

 To Run Training or Testing of the model: